 - As soon as the vegetables are half cooked, add the cabbage and oyster sauce

 - As soon as the oyster sauce thickens and has coated everything in the wok generously, take it off of the heat, taste and add salt if needed

-- Serve immediately with rice or taro/dalo and garnish with the roasted sesame seeds.
+- Serve immediately with rice or taro/dalo, sprinkle some lime juice and garnish with the roasted sesame seeds.